 Although you can organise a wedding celebration in Morocco you can’t get officially married, so don’t forget to book an appointment at a registry office to make it legal on your return.
 Then arrange for family and friends to join you for a Moroccan meal at a local restaurant.

-While travel to Morocco is relatively safe for same-sex couples, travellers are advised not to show public displays of affection, so celebrating a gay wedding in Marrakesh is not recommended.
+We need to note that while travel to Morocco is relatively safe for LGBTQ couples, travellers are advised not to show public displays of affection, so celebrating a gay wedding in Marrakech is not recommended.

 Day one: Arrive